thomasvilches/schistosomiasis_abm/README.md

 to compile the code.
 The function `run_ga` receives three arguments:

-1. The diagnostic method thatis taken into account when reading the data from `Age.dat`, being
+1. The diagnostic method that is taken into account when reading the data from `Age.dat`, being
     1. Kato-Katz (KK).
     1. Helmintex (HTX).
 2. The number of pairs of worms that the diagnostic is supposed to detect the infection.